We

 very hungry, Jennifer

-her estranged father, where things get even more cryptic
+her estranged father; and things get even more cryptic

 when Duncan (Mike Murray)